Sen Sōshitsu XV: Career and honors

 In 1950, confirmed as heir apparent, he began his many travels abroad to spread his ideas, starting in the United States, where he began his association with the University of Hawaiʻi.
 In 1953, he became president of the non-profit Urasenke membership organization, Tankokai.
 Upon his father's death in 1964, he officially succeeded as the 15th-generation Urasenke iemoto.
 In the following decades, he made many contributions to the international academic study of the history and culture of tea, and was awarded a Ph.D. from Nankai University in 1991, and a Litt.D. from Chung-Ang University in 2008.
 In 1976, Seton Hall University awarded him an honorary Doctor of Fine Arts.

 Among positions outside of Urasenke, he headed the Consulate of Peru in Kyoto as honorary consul until his death.
 He was honorary consul of Portugal in Kyoto from 1969 to 1982, and the honorary consul-general of Italy in Kyoto from 1982 to 1983.
 He served as Rotary International director from 1988 to 1990, and as a Rotary Foundation trustee from 1998 to 2002.
 He was appointed by Japan's Ministry of Foreign Affairs as Japan-U.N.
 Goodwill Ambassador in 2005, as well as chairman of the Rotary Japan Foundation, president of the United Nations Association of Japan, president of the Kyoto City International Foundation, director of the Kyoto Municipal General Center for Lifelong Learning, and president of the Japan Equestrian Federation.
 In March 2012, he was designated as UNESCO Goodwill Ambassador by the director-general of UNESCO.
 In April 2017, he was appointed an advisor to the Minister for Foreign Affairs of Japan.

 In 1997, he was awarded the Order of Culture by the Emperor of Japan, Akihito, the first in the chadō world to receive such an honor.
 In 2020, the French government awarded him the Legion of Honour, with the degree of Commander.

+Legacy

+Sen endowed a distinguished chair in Japanese history and culture in the Department of History at the University of Hawaiʻi.
+H. Paul Varley was the first holder of the position, followed by William Wayne Farris; as of 2026, Nancy Stalker is the incumbent Sen Sōshitsu XV Distinguished Chair of Traditional Japanese History and Culture.